 Today Easter seems an explosion of bunnies and gaudily wrapped chocolate eggs, but these are symbols that pre-date Christianity.
 Johnny Scott discovers more about this ancient spring festival

-The paschal feast is not complete without a tea time treat.
-Our chocolate, ginger and orange Easter cake is the perfect chocolate fix for the bank holiday weekend.
-Or if you cannot bear the thought of any more chocolate, basque cake with Easter spices is a seriously squidgy treat.
+Cocoa consumption is an essential for Easter, but make it an enticing tea time treat rather than something cloying.
+Our chocolate, ginger and orange Easter cake is a guaranteed crowd pleaser for the bank holiday weekend.
+Or if you cannot bear any more chocolate, our basque cake with Easter spices is a seriously squidgy treat.

 EOSTRE AND EASTER